 You pay a healthcare contribution to the CAK for yourself and for your co-insured family members.
 We will have this amount deducted from your pension or benefit.

 Have you received a document S1/form 121 from us?
 Then you can register with a local health insurance fund or health insurance company.
 Only after registration can you use medical care in your country of residence.

 Are you moving to Spain?
-You will need, among other things, a NIE number (evidence that you are an EU citizen, in Spanish only) to register with a Spanish health insurance company.
+You will need, among other things, a NIE number (evidence that you are an EU citizen, in Spanish only) to register with a Spanish health insurer.
+To obtain a NIE number you'll need to register as a resident first.
 Take into account long waiting times.
 Please contact the Spanish consulate (Spanish and Dutch only) in advance to inform about any more documents you need when emigrating and make appointments online.

 You and your family members are entitled to medical care in your new country of residence, as provided for there by law.
 The coverage of the package is equal to the basic insurance in that country.
 You will have the same rights and obligations as other residents who are legally insured in that country.
 For example, if your country of residence has a obligatory deductable excess for medical care, it will also apply to you.
 However, the Netherlands does not cover such costs.

 The health insurance fund in your country of residence can give you more information about: